wpeterson/emoji/README.md

 Or install it yourself as:

     $ gem install emoji

-Install emoji image library assets:
+Finally, install the emoji image library assets:

     $ rake emoji:install_assets
     ====================================================================